ZoiPer/public-docs/configuration-data.md

         * Default value: `0`.

       * `priority`: this option defines the priority of the authentication tag among the others.
 The phone orders the authentication tags by priority when trying to establish a ZRTP-encrypted stream.
 The lesser the number, the more likely for the authentication tag to be chosen.
-        * UI: the authentication tag priority is manipulated by dragging the name of the authentication tag in the *Available Auth. tags* or *Selected Auth. tags* columns.
         * Type: ***integer***.
         * Default value: `0`.

       * `selected`: this option determines whether the authentication tag is selected (i.e. whether it is used at all).
-        * UI: selected authentication tags are placed in the *Selected Auth. tags* column, while deselected ones are placed in the *Available Auth. tags* column.
         * Type: ***boolean***.
         * Default value: `false`.